petermlm/ProbPy/README.md

 # Contributing

 * This project is implemented using Python 3.2.
-Earlier version of python are not supported.
+Earlier versions of python are not supported.

 * The project uses [PEP8](http://legacy.python.org/dev/peps/pep-0008) as a style guide.
 The tool [autopep8](https://pypi.python.org/pypi/autopep8/) may help in assuring the project follows the standards.

 * The code should have tests.
-Every test is implemented in the `ProbPy/test` directory an [nosetests](https://nose.readthedocs.org/en/latest/) is used run them.
-The run the tests use `nosetests3 ProbPy/test`.
+Every test is implemented in the `ProbPy/test` directory and [nosetests](https://nose.readthedocs.org/en/latest/) is used run them.
+To run the tests use `nosetests3 ProbPy/test`.

 * The code should be documented.
-Documentation is done using Sphinx or written by hand when needed.
+Documentation is done using Sphinx which takes the doc strings of the code and produces the documentation or it is written directly when needed.

 # FAQ